Elevated section of heavily traveled I-95 collapses in Philadelphia

 Video from the scene showed a massive concrete slab had fallen from I-95 onto the road below in northeast Philadelphia.
 There were no immediate reports of injuries.

-The northbound lanes of I-95 were gone, and the southbound lanes were “compromised” due to heat from the fire, said Capt.
-Derek Bowmer of the Philadelphia Fire Department.
+The northbound lanes of I-95 were gone, and the southbound lanes were “compromised” due to heat from the fire, said Derek Bowmer, battalion chief of the Philadelphia Fire Department.
 Runoff from the fire or perhaps broken gas lines were causing explosions underground, he added.

 Mark Fusetti, a retired Philadelphia police sergeant, said he was driving south toward the city’s airport when he noticed thick plumes of black smoke rising over the highway.
 As he passed the fire, the road beneath began to “dip,” creating a noticeable depression that was visible in video he took of the scene, he said.